RobotLearning/traj-gen-and-tracking/README.md

 Humanoids TODO list:

-- Compare gILC with mILC with bILC and only feedback-based ILC Run results for 0.5 sec traj averaged over 10 different goal points/init cond.
 - Check RDMP and formulate rhythmic DMP approach for striking
 - Plot some dmps in Cart space and include in paper.